4icp/starshell-beta-releases/README.md

 The recommended setup is to [clone and update using GitHub Desktop](cloning-with-github-desktop).

-For advanced users, you [clone and update the repository using git](#cloning-with-git).
+For advanced users, you can [clone and update the repository using git](#cloning-with-git).

 ### Cloning with GitHub Desktop